Ghost hunting at 'haunted house' that sparked Hollywood interest

 "I sat bolt upright and it had just gone.
 It creeped the life out of me."

-Paranormal: The Girl, The Ghost and The Gravestone, presented by Radio 1's Sian Eleri, features exclusive video footage, audio interviews, photos, and eye-witness accounts from the house once known as the UK's most haunted.
+Paranormal: The Girl, The Ghost and The Gravestone features exclusive video footage, audio interviews, photos, and eye-witness accounts from the house once known as the UK's most haunted.

-The four-part series starts on Tuesday, 15 August on BBC Three at 21:00 BST and the box set is available on BBC iPlayer.
+The four-part box set, presented by Radio 1's Sian Eleri, is available now on BBC iPlayer.

 Nicolette, husband Iwan and Quinn lived at Penyffordd Farm for a while when Rose-Mary relocated to Eastbourne in 2002 for David's job.